h2non/nar/README.md

 The following options can be declared in your application `package.json` as properties members of the `archive` object

-Dependencies will be matched from `package.json`
+By default, dependencies will be matched from `package.json`

 #### dependencies
 Type: `boolean`